Glossary

 Stable Diffusion is an advanced text-to-image generation model that utilizes deep learning techniques to produce high-quality, photorealistic images based on textual descriptions.
 Developed as a latent diffusion model, it represents a significant breakthrough in the field of generative artificial intelligence, combining the principles of diffusion models and machine learning to create images that closely match given text prompts.

 Stable Diffusion uses deep learning and diffusion models to generate images by refining random noise to create coherent visuals.
 Despite its vast training on millions of images, it struggles with complex elements like hands.
-Over time as the models are trained on bigger and bigger datasets, these problems are minimizing and quality of images are getting more and more realistic.
+Over time, as the models are trained on bigger and bigger datasets, these problems are minimizing and the quality of images is getting more and more realistic.

 Fixing Hands with Negative Prompts